Response to CPRE blogpost

 A spokesperson for Greater Cambridge Shared Planning said: “We are disappointed that CPRE have published a misleading interpretation of the data that we first made publicly available last September.
 The Greater Cambridge Local Plan consultation, the First Conversation, led to more than 5,000 unique visitors to our website, 6,000 people engaged at events and 30,000 views of our videos online.
 We know that over 700 different named respondents – and probably many more once anonymous comments are taken into account – submitted feedback to the consultation.
 These responses came from individuals, parish councils, residents associations, and many more.
 They play a vital part in our plan-making process, giving us an insight into local priorities and helping to shape the emerging plan.
 It is also worth noting that Greater Cambridge Shared Planning has been recently shortlisted twice, for its excellence in public engagement in plan-making, at the national Planning Awards.
 We have been asked to attend Government operational planning teams to showcase our experience on how to increase the quality and quantity of local engagement in planning.
 This is because we take our responsibilities towards our communities very seriously and we devote a lot of time and energy into using all the means we can to reach out better each time.”

-We cannot track with certainty how many people that we spoke to at events, then visited our website, filled in a response form online, or sent us an email.
-But we do know that we got a huge number of responses through a whole range of methods.
+We cannot track with certainty how many people that we spoke to at events visited our website, filled in a response form online, or sent us an email.
+But we do know that we received a huge number of responses through a whole range of methods:

 - We gathered 226 comments from individuals at events